 Try to Move Out of The Traffic Lane

 Many motorcyclists die every year because they get hit by a car.
-Remember, more cars will come towards you if you fall apart from your bike after an accident.
+Remember, more cars will be coming towards you if you fall apart from your bike after an accident.

 Motorcyclists get hit by cars every year, and many die.
 It is essential to be aware of your surroundings just as much as any other driver.
 If a vehicle strikes you, there are a few things that you can do to mitigate the damage done to you and your bike.